freon4dsl/Freon-documentation/docu-content/030_Examples/035_Example_Typer_Definition/030_Example_Typer_Definition/+page.md

 First, we define a type concept that corresponds with our type declaration called _GenericType_, and one that corresponds with _UnitOfMeasurement_.
-They are quite similar to their AST counterparts, but note that here we use **PiType** as type for the property.
+They are quite similar to their AST counterparts, but note that here we use **FreType** as type for the property.
 We want to build a structure of type concepts, not of AST nodes!

 ```ts